gimesketvirtadieni/conwrap/README.md

 );
 ```

-However `std::async` is not a good fit for task-based processing, because it spaws a new thread for every submitted task, which is not efficient for short-living tasks.
+However `std::async` is not a good fit for task-based processing, because depending on the policy and implementation it may spawn a new thread, use a thread pool or deferre sync execution of a submitted task.
+Such unclear semantic is not good for short-living tasks.
 On the other hand Concurrent Wrapper provides functionality to invoke arbitrary code asynchronously in a task-based processing fashion by using a single thread for processing all submitted tasks:
 ```c++
 // creating a concurrent wrapper object that contains an intance of Dummy conwrap::ProcessorQueue<Dummy> processor;